Tenzing Communications

 The first installation and email transmission was on an Air Canada 767 on August 26, 2000.

 In 2001, after the September 11 attacks in New York, the FAA would not allow travelers to carry bags or laptops in the passenger cabin, this derailed the company and it followed up by laying off 90% of its workforce.

 In the interim, Tenzing deployed a very-low-bandwidth system in partnership with Verizon AirFone's radiotelephone network.
 This system was in commercial operation on United Airlines and a few other U.S. carriers for more than a year before being discontinued.

 In 2004, Tenzing merged its operations into a new company, OnAir, formed with SITA and Airbus.
-OnAir originally intended to introduce broadband and in-flight cell services in 2005, but further delays in Inmarsat's satellite launches and other factors have put inflight trials back until early 2008 and first announced launch customer on Kingfisher Airlines mid-2009.
-At that time it plans to offer an in-flight cell GSM phone service, at international roaming rates.
+OnAir originally intended to introduce broadband and in-flight cell services in 2005, but further delays in Inmarsat's satellite launches and other factors put inflight trials back until early 2008 and first announced customer launch on Kingfisher Airlines mid-2009.